Womxn SRSLY TEAM

 Becky is a London based dancer and choreographer.
 Companies she has worked for include National Theatre & Marianne Elliot, Eddie Peake at the Barbican, Company Decalage, Marion Motin (FR), Holly Blakey, Ragner Kjartansson, Brigel Gjoka and she is featured in videos and commercials for Dior, Klyne, Dua Lipa, iD and Chanel, River Island, and Take That.
 She was selected by Hofesh Shechter in 2016 to create a piece for East Wall Warm Up produced by East London Dance and Hofesh Shechter Company and has performed her works Exhibit F, Severed Dreams and RodaDoras at venues around the UK.

-Claudia is often pre-occupied with how to move through, deal with and oppose systems of oppression.
+Claudia is often preoccupied with, how to move through, deal with, process and oppose systems of violence.

 Valerie Ebuwa is a freelance dance artist, writer and model based in London.
 She started her training at Lewisham College before obtaining a BA HONS degree from London Contemporary Dance School.
 Amongst others she’s recently worked with; Vincent Dance Theatre, Clod Ensemble, Holly Blakey, Eddie Peake, Tom Dale and Rhiannon Faith.
 As well as her blog, Valerie writes for I am Hip Hop magazine; a printed and online publication championing Hip Hop culture.